-Whilst puppy biting is normal behavior and can often seem
+Whilst puppy biting is normal behaviour and can often seem

 cute, imagine your pup as an adult dog biting your fingers...not so cute now is

 it?
 Learn how to teach your puppy bite inhibition and stop him from biting and nipping before his jaws develop the strength

 If your puppy is nipping and biting, don't worry, you're not alone and your pup isn't being aggressive, he's just doing what comes natural to him!

 Play biting and mouthing are perfectly normal behaviours for young puppies, it's a natural part of their development, especially if they're at the teething stage.